History of slavery: Rome

 Romans inherited the institution of slavery from the Greeks and the Phoenicians.
 As the Roman Republic expanded outward, it enslaved entire populations, thus ensuring an ample supply of laborers to work in Rome's farms, quarries and households.
 The people subjected to Roman slavery came from all over Europe and the Mediterranean.
 Slaves were used for labor, and also for amusement (e.g. gladiators and sex slaves).
 In the late Republic, the widespread use of recently enslaved groups on plantations and ranches led to slave revolts on a large scale; the Third Servile War led by Spartacus was the most famous and most threatening to Rome.

 Other European tribes

 Various tribes of Europe are recorded by Roman sources as owning slaves.
 Strabo records slaves as an export commodity from Britannia.
 An iron gang-chain dated to 100 BCE-50 CE was found at Llyn Cerrig Bach in Anglesey; it was over 3 metres long with neck-rings for five captives.
+In his 6th century Institutes, the emperor Justinian classified slavery under International Law (Ius Gentium), because, he said, "every nation practices it."
+It was therein listed as an alternative to killing war-captives.